greenairways/GeoFS-OSM-Airport-Models/README.md

 Additionally you can also paste it into your browser console

 ## Images
 ![United 737 taxiing at IAD](https://i.ibb.co/HpM5Cdcv/image.png)
 United 737-700 taxiing at IAD

 ![American A321ceo leaving the gates at DCA](https://i.ibb.co/jvDdqg1x/Screenshot-2025-11-06-191252.png) American A321ceo leaving the gates at DCA

-## Contribution
+## How to Contribute

-There is a guide for how to contribute to the addon.
-Open ContributionGuide.md
+There is a guide for how to contribute to the addon at [ContributionGuide.md](https://github.com/greenairways/GeoFS-OSM-Airport-Models/blob/main/ContributionGuide.md).
+Please read it carefully.

 ## Contact
 Contact thegreen121 on Discord for communication